mui/material-ui/docs/src/pages/components/links/links-pt.md

 The Link component is built on top of the [Typography](/api/typography/) component.
 You can leverage its properties.

-{{"demo": "pages/style/links/Links.js"}}
+{{"demo": "pages/components/links/Links.js"}}

-However, the Link has different default properties than the Typography: - `color="primary"` as the link needs to stand out. - `variant="inherit"` as the link will, most of the time, be used as a child of a Typograpy component.
+However, the Link has different default properties than the Typography:

+- `color="primary"` as the link needs to stand out.
+- `variant="inherit"` as the link will, most of the time, be used as a child of a Typograpy component.

-## Accessibility
+## Acessibilidade

 - When providing the content for the link, avoid generic descriptions like "click here" or "go to".
 Instead, use [specific descriptions](https://developers.google.com/web/tools/lighthouse/audits/descriptive-link-text).
 - For the best user experience links should stand out from the text on the page.
 - If a link doesn't have a meaningful href, [it should be rendered using a `<button>` element](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/anchor-is-valid.md).

-{{"demo": "pages/style/links/ButtonLink.js"}}
+{{"demo": "pages/components/links/ButtonLink.js"}}

 ## Security